 The capital of Senegal is Dakar.
-There are approximately 14,320,055 people living here.
+There are approximately 17 million people living here.
 The official language of Senegal is French, with Wolof spoken by a large majority of the population as well.
 The majority of Senegalese practice Islam.
 The time zone is 4 hours ahead of EST. Major exports of Senegal include fish, groundnuts, petroleum products, phosphates, and cotton.

 When visiting, nature lovers would enjoy Lake Retba, meaning “Pink Lake”.
-It’s named such because the algae in the lake turns the waters pink! that Also of interest if the museum called House of Slaves and its Door of No Return.
+It’s named such because the algae in the lake turns the waters pink!
+Also of interest if the museum called House of Slaves and its Door of No Return.
 Located on Gorée Island, this museum is a memorial to the Transatlantic Slave Trade.
 Gorée island played a pivotal role in the Transatlantic Slave Trade from the 15th to 19th centuries and is today a car-free island that still memorializes this history.
 One of the oldest art museums in West Africa, the IFAN Museum of African Arts is astounding.
 A part of the Cheikh Anta Diop University, the museum is most recognized for being a research center for African culture and art.
 It contains art, relics, and collections from all across Francophone Africa and the diaspora.

 Took off from Tome, flew to Brussels and then arrived in Dakar about 10 hours later.
 It’s a bustling city, a non-descript industrial city at first glance.
-But often a good nights rest out the Radisson Blu (Dakar’s finest water front resort).
+But often a good nights rest out the Radisson Blu (Dakar’s finest waterfront resort).
 I saw Dakar in a new light.
 Dakar should be regarded as the “City of Exercise” as there are tens of thousands of Senegalese crowding the beaches, sidewalks and street-side gyms before and after working hours.
-Boys, girls, grandpas, you name it—they’re everywhere running, doing calisthenics, playing soccer, etc. needless to say, I saw few obese people in Senegal during my time there.
+Boys, girls, grandpas, you name it—they’re everywhere running, doing calisthenics, playing soccer, etc. Needless to say, I saw few obese people in Senegal during my time there.

 One of the most sobering experiences was going to Goree Island to learn more about the slave trade.
 The trans-Saharan slave trade was started by Arabs exporting Africans to the islands of Zanzibar and Mauritius.
 The trans-Atlantic slave trade started in 1536 when European powers needed a cheap labor service to exploit their new discoveries in the Americas.
 500k slaves were sent to Europe, 5 million to Brazil, 5 million to the Caribbean, and 500k to Jamaica and North America.